nguyenjpus/linux/quiz/quizIndex.md

   'linux-plus': {
     mcq: [
       { question: "A system administrator is troubleshooting a server that fails to start.
 After the BIOS/UEFI POST completes, the screen goes blank and nothing happens.
 The administrator suspects the very first stage of the bootloader is corrupt.
-On a system using a traditional MBR partitioning scheme, where is this initial bootloader stage located?", options: ["In the /boot partition", "In the Master Boot Record (MBR)", "As a file within the root filesystem", "In the swap partition"], answer: 1, explanation: "The MBR (sector 0) contains the initial bootloader code for BIOS/MBR systems." },
+On a system using a traditional MBR partitioning scheme, where is this initial bootloader stage located?", options: ["In the /boot partition", "In the Master Boot Record (MBR)", "As a file within the root filesystem", "In the swap partition"], answer: 1, explanation: "The MBR (sector 0) contains the initial bootloader code for BIOS/MBR systems." }, {
+    "question": "A system administrator is troubleshooting a server that fails to start.
+After the BIOS/UEFI POST completes, the screen goes blank and nothing happens.
+The administrator suspects the very first stage of the bootloader is corrupt.
+On a system using a traditional MBR partitioning scheme, where is this initial bootloader stage located?","options": ["In the /boot partition","In the Master Boot Record (MBR)","As a file within the root filesystem", "In the swap partition"
+    ],
+    "answer": 1,
+    "explanation": "The initial bootloader stage (often the first 446 bytes of code) for a traditional BIOS/MBR system is stored in the **Master Boot Record (MBR)**, which is the very first sector (sector 0) of the hard disk."
+  },
+  {
+    "question": "During a system boot, a Linux administrator needs to interrupt the process to perform maintenance tasks before the main operating system loads.
+Which component of the boot process provides a menu allowing the administrator to select different kernels or edit boot parameters?", "options": [
+      "The systemd init process",
+      "The BIOS/UEFI firmware",
+      "The GRUB 2 bootloader",
+      "The initramfs image"
+    ],
+    "answer": 2,
+    "explanation": "The **GRUB 2 bootloader** (or other bootloaders like LILO, syslinux) is the program that loads after the BIOS/UEFI and displays a menu, allowing the user to choose which kernel to boot or to modify boot parameters (like adding 'single' or 'rescue' mode)."
+  },
+  {
+    "question": "A developer is compiling a new application and needs to ensure it is compatible with the server's CPU architecture.
+Which command would provide detailed information about the system's architecture, including whether it is 32-bit (i686) or 64-bit (x86_64)?", "options": [
+      "uname -r",
+      "arch or uname -m",
+      "cat /proc/version",
+      "lsb_release -a"
+    ],
+    "answer": 1,
+    "explanation": "The **`arch`** command or **`uname -m`** (machine) command displays the system's hardware architecture name (e.g., **`x86_64`** for 64-bit or **`i686`** for 32-bit). `uname -r` shows the kernel release version."
+  },
+  {
+    "question": "A Linux server running systemd fails to reach its graphical target.
+An administrator needs to boot into a minimal, single-user command-line mode to troubleshoot.
+Which target should they specify at the bootloader prompt to achieve this?", "options": [
+      "emergency. target",
+      "graphical target",
+      "rescue.target",
+      "multi-user.target"
+    ],
+    "answer": 2,
+    "explanation": "The **`rescue.target`** is the systemd equivalent of the traditional single-user mode.
+It boots a minimal environment with essential services, mounts the local filesystems, and provides a root shell for troubleshooting. **`emergency.target`** is even more minimal and doesn't mount local filesystems."
+  },
+  {
+    "question": "An administrator is explaining the Linux boot process to a junior technician.
+They describe a temporary, memory-based root filesystem that loads essential drivers and utilities before the real root filesystem is mounted.
+What is this temporary filesystem called?", "options": [
+      "The GRUB filesystem",
+      "The swap space",
+      "The initramfs (initial RAM filesystem)",
+      "The /temp directory"
+    ],
+    "answer": 2,
+    "explanation": "The **initramfs (initial RAM filesystem)** is a compressed cpio archive loaded into memory by the bootloader.
+It contains necessary kernel modules (like disk drivers) and a minimal root environment (including an 'init' program) that handles essential tasks (like finding and mounting the real root filesystem) before handing control over to the main **`systemd`** or **`init`** process."
+  },
+  {
+    "question": "A server is being configured for a task that requires high-precision data processing.
+The administrator needs to verify if the kernel is 64-bit to ensure it can handle large memory addresses efficiently.
+Which command's output would confirm a 64-bit architecture?", "options": [
+      "uname -m showing x86_64",
+      "uname -o showing GNU/Linux",
+      "uname -v showing a version number",
+      "uname -n showing the hostname"
+    ],
+    "answer": 0,
+    "explanation": "The **`uname -m`** (machine) command will display the architecture. **`x86_64`** specifically indicates a 64-bit system, confirming the kernel's ability to handle larger memory addresses and large amounts of RAM."
+  },
+  {
+    "question": "After a kernel update, an administrator wants to verify that the bootloader configuration correctly points to the new kernel image and its associated initramfs file.
+In which directory are these files typically located on a modern Linux system?", "options": [
+      "/etc/",
+      "/usr/src/",
+      "/boot/",
+      "/var/log/"
+    ],
+    "answer": 2,
+    "explanation": "The **`/boot/`** directory is reserved for files necessary for the boot process, including the kernel images (**`vmlinuz-*`**) and the initial RAM filesystem images (**`initrd-*`** or **`initramfs-*`**)."
+  },
+  {
+    "question": "A Linux system is configured with multiple filesystems (Ext4, XFS, Btrfs).
+What core component of the Linux kernel is responsible for providing a unified interface that allows applications to interact with these different filesystems seamlessly?", "options": [
+      "The systemd service manager",
+      "The Virtual File System (VFS)",
+      "The block device layer",
+      "The Logical Volume Manager (LVM)"
+    ],
+    "answer": 1,
+    "explanation": "The **Virtual File System (VFS)** is a crucial kernel component that acts as an abstraction layer.
+It defines a standard set of interfaces (like **`open()`**, **`read()`**, **`write()`**) that applications use, regardless of the underlying filesystem type (Ext4, XFS, etc.).
+The VFS then translates these calls to the specific functions required by the actual filesystem implementation."
+  },
+  {
+    "question": "An administrator is troubleshooting a boot issue on a UEFI-based system.
+They suspect a problem with the bootloader's configuration file.
+Where is the GRUB 2 configuration file typically located on a UEFI system?", "options": [
+      "/boot/grub/grub.cfg",
+      "/boot/efi/EFl/[distro]/grub.cfg",
+      "/etc/grub.conf",
+      "/etc/lilo.conf"
+    ],
+    "answer": 0,
+    "explanation": "The primary configuration file for GRUB 2 is generated at **`/boot/grub/grub.cfg`** on both MBR and UEFI systems.
+While UEFI systems use the EFI System Partition (mounted at **/boot/efi**) to store the EFI executables (**`.efi`** files), the main configuration used by the GRUB program itself remains in **`/boot/grub/`**."
+  },
+  {
+    "question": "A junior administrator asks what the primary role of the Linux kernel is.
+Which of the following best describes the kernel's main function?", "options": [
+      "To provide a command-line interface for user interaction.", "To manage system hardware resources and provide services to user-space applications.", "To load the initial bootloader from the hard drive.", "To store user files and directories securely."
+    ],
+    "answer": 1,
+    "explanation": "The **kernel** is the core of the operating system.
+Its primary role is to manage all system hardware resources (CPU, memory, devices) and provide essential services (like memory management, process scheduling, and I/O) that allow user-space applications to run and interact with the hardware."
+  },
       // ...
 (Full 100 as in previous full file; Q2-Q100 parsed similarly)
     ],
     performance: [